This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

 - How Long Can You Keep This In The Fridge?
 4-5 days is a good rule of thumb.
+Store in an airtight container.

 - Can You Freeze This?
 This freezes beautifully!
 I prefer to freeze it unbaked.
 Simply assemble as directed and allow to cool completely.
 Wrap well with cling wrap and foil.
-It will hold for about 3 months.
-You can freeze it baked or freeze leftovers- if there are any.
+It will hold for about three months.
+You can freeze it baked or freeze leftovers, if there are any.
 The pasta texture isn’t quite as nice on a second go through the oven, but it’s still delish!

 More Amazing Baked Pasta Recipes